kencole/Simulator/README.md

 # Simulator

-This is an LC-Circuit Simulator that I created as a final project for my Electricity and Magnetism physics class
+This is an LC-Circuit Simulator that I created as a final project for my Electricity and Magnetism physics class in 2017

 Below is a screenshot of the simulator